mrcjkb/forte_http_comm/README.md

   Thus, it is assumed that a number is returned for the GET request and a number is sent for the PUT request.
   To adjust the parsing of requests and responses, change the CHttpParser class accordingly.
 * In the long run, a factory for the CHttpParser may be implemented.

+By default, a GET request is sent as:
+"GET /path HTTP/1.1
+Host: ip:port"

+a PUT request is sent as:
+"PUT /path HTTP/1.1
+Host: ip:port
+Content-type: text/html
+Content-length: *length_of_data_string*

+data_string"